 5. Choosing supportive shoes

-Wearing the right shoes during the day also contributes to the cure of plantar fasciitis.
+Wearing the right shoes during the day also contributes to the cure for your pain.
 When choosing shoes, you should opt for those that fit perfectly and come with arch support.
 Such shoes are capable of keeping your feet in the natural alignment, supporting the arches, and cushioning your feet from toe to heel.
 So, throw away those torn or unfit shoes for the sake of your feet.

 For those who were born with overly flat feet or high arches, you should pay greater attention when choosing shoes and insoles as you are much more likely to be prone to plantar fasciitis than others.
 In case you need help when choosing shoes, this clip may come in handy.
 Also, see the best running shoes for people with plantar fasciitis for recommended products

 6. Keeping your weight under control